On the Equivalence Between Temporal and Static Graph Representations for Observational Predictions: Abstract

 \section{Abstract}

-In this work we formalize the (pure observational) task of predicting node attribute evolution in temporal graphs.
-We show that node representations of temporal graphs can be cast into two distinct frameworks: (a) The de-facto standard approach, which we denote {\em time-and-graph}, where equivariant graph (e.g., GNN) and sequence (e.g., RNN) representations are intertwined to represent the temporal evolution of the graph; and (b) an approach that we denote {\em time-then-graph}, where the sequences describing the node and edge dynamics are represented first (e.g., RNN), then fed as node and edge attributes into a (static) equivariant graph representation that comes after (e.g., GNN).
-In real-world datasets, we show that our {\em time-then-graph} framework achieves the same prediction performance as state-of-the-art {\em time-and-graph} methods.
-Interestingly, {\em time-then-graph} representations have an expressiveness advantage over {\em time-and-graph} representations when both use component GNNs that are not most-expressive (e.g., 1-Weisfeiler-Lehman GNNs).
-We introduce a task where this expressiveness advantage allows {\em time-then-graph} methods to succeed while state-of-the-art {\em time-and-graph} methods fail.
+This work formalizes the associational task of predicting node attribute evolution in temporal graphs from the perspective of learning equivariant representations.
+We show that node representations in temporal graphs can be cast into two distinct frameworks: (a) The most popular approach, which we denote as \timeandgraph, where equivariant graph (e.g., GNN) and sequence (e.g., RNN) representations are intertwined to represent the temporal evolution of node attributes in the graph; and (b) an approach that we denote as \timethengraph, where the sequences describing the node and edge dynamics are represented first, then fed as node and edge attributes into a static equivariant graph representation that comes after.
+Interestingly, we show that \timethengraph representations have an expressivity advantage over \timeandgraph representations when both use component GNNs that are not most-expressive (e.g., 1-Weisfeiler-Lehman GNNs).
+Moreover, while our goal is not necessarily to obtain state-of-the-art results, our experiments show that \timethengraph methods are capable of achieving better performance and efficiency than state-of-the-art \timeandgraph methods in some real-world tasks, thereby showcasing that the \timethengraph framework is a worthy addition to the graph ML toolbox.